publiccodenet/brand/name/readme.md

 A foundation is something that can be built upon, something that is the bedrock for a development.

-### For
+### for

-The Foundation For Public Code is actively working on Public Code and the infrastructures that are necessary to produce it.
+The Foundation for Public Code is actively working on Public Code and the infrastructures that are necessary to produce it.

 ### Public